-Sean Solomon is a senior associate in Linklaters’ Dispute Resolution group.
-Sean focuses on white-collar criminal defense, internal investigations, cross-border regulatory compliance and complex commercial litigation.
-Sean regularly advises clients on a broad array of issues, including U.S. economic sanctions, the Foreign Corrupt Practices Act, the False Claims Act, anti-money laundering laws, and in commercial disputes.
+Sean is a senior associate in Linklaters’ dispute resolution group.
+Sean focuses on white-collar criminal defense, internal investigations, and advising on cross-border regulatory compliance.
+Sean regularly advises clients on a broad array of issues, including U.S. economic sanctions, anti-boycott laws, the Foreign Corrupt Practices Act, the False Claims Act, securities enforcement, and anti-money laundering laws.
 Sean also frequently advises clients on developing and implementing corporate compliance programs and in conducting pre-acquisition due diligence.

-- advising a leading U.S. private equity firm in relation to pre-acquisition U.S. economic sanctions violations and self-disclosure to OFAC by a target company
+- Leading U.S. private equity firm: advising on pre-acquisition U.S. economic sanctions violations and self-disclosure to OFAC by a target company.

-- representing a subject in U.S. Special Counsel Robert Mueller’s investigation
+- U.S. Special Counsel Robert Mueller’s investigation: representing a subject.

-- advising a state-owned central bank as lead U.S. counsel in a worldwide embezzlement, fraud and money laundering investigation
+- Worldwide embezzlement, fraud and money laundering investigation: advising a state-owned central bank as lead U.S. counsel.

-- counseling a Fortune 50 company on possible FCPA and AML exposure relating to an agent’s conduct, and revising corporate policies to improve the compliance function
+- Fortune 50 company: counseling on possible FCPA and AML exposure relating to an agent’s conduct, and revising corporate policies to improve the compliance function.

-- assisting a major foodservice and retail technologies company on compliance with international sanctions regimes, implementing sanctions and anti-corruption compliance policies, and directing pre-acquisition corruption and sanctions due diligence
+- Major foodservice and retail technologies company: assisting on compliance with international sanctions regimes, implementing sanctions and anti-corruption compliance policies, and directing pre-acquisition corruption and sanctions due diligence.

 Sean is committed to pro bono work and was recently recognized by the Cyrus R. Vance Center for International Justice for his contribution to a pro bono project on international disclosure obligations for visa applicants.
-Sean has also recently represented a minor seeking asylum in the United States after fleeing violence in a Central American country, and he has assisted the American Jewish Committee in drafting and filing an amicus brief before the United States Court of Appeals for the Fourth Circuit on behalf of the International Refugee Assistance Project.
+Sean has also recently represented multiple minors seeking asylum in the U.S. after fleeing violence in Central American, and he has assisted the American Jewish Committee in drafting and filing an amicus brief before the United States Court of Appeals for the Fourth Circuit on behalf of the International Refugee Assistance Project.

 Prior to joining Linklaters, Sean spent two years clerking for the Hon.
 Pamela Reeves on the United States District Court for the Eastern District of Tennessee.